-- on the social impacts?
+(b) on the social impacts?
 Yes...[1]
-In part...[1/2] No...[0]
+In part...[ $\frac{1}{2}$ ] No...[0]

 Extent of Compliance by Hawaii Pelagic Longline Fisheries = 1 Yes Some No Research on the social impacts of Hawaii longline fisheries is being promoted and conducted by the Pelagic Fisheries Research Program.
-Examples are referenced in footnotes ^{1,2} .
+Examples are referenced in footnotes .
 The Human Dimensions Research Program of the National Oceanographic and Atmospheric Administration (NOAA) Fisheries Pacific Islands Fisheries Science Center is dedicated to providing the best available social research and advice in support of federal fisheries management in the central and western Pacific.
-3 Analysis of environmental impacts of Hawaii longline fisheries and management actions promote further research on this issue.
-4
+Analysis of environmental impacts of Hawaii longline fisheries and management actions includes a socio-economic component that promotes further research on this issue.

-1A Sociological Baseline of Hawaii's Longline Fishery.
+A Sociological Baseline of Hawaii's Longline Fishery.
 Pelagic Fisheries Research Program, Joint Institute for Marine and Atmospheric Research, University of Hawaii at Manoa

-2Sociological Baseline of Hawaii-Based Longline Fishery: Extension and Expansion of Scope.
+Sociological Baseline of Hawaii-Based Longline Fishery: Extension and Expansion of Scope.
 Pelagic Fisheries Research Program, Joint Institute for Marine and Atmospheric Research, University of Hawaii at Manoa

-3PIFSC, Fisheries Monitoring and Socioeconomics Division website
+PIFSC, Fisheries Monitoring and Socioeconomics Division website